-Cervical and vaginal cancer screening

-- For all women: Pap tests and pelvic exams are covered once every 24 months - If you are at high risk of cervical or vaginal cancer or you are of childbearing age and have had an abnormal Pap test within the past 3 years: one Pap test every 12 months

-There is no coinsurance, copayment, or deductible for Medicare-covered preventive Pap and pelvic exams.

-50% coinsurance for each Medicare-covered service.
+Services that are covered for you What you must pay when you get these services Cervical and vaginal cancer screening Covered services include: For all women: Pap tests and pelvic exams are covered once every 24 months If you are at high risk of cervical or vaginal cancer or you are of childbearing age and have had an abnormal Pap test within the past 3 years: one Pap test every 12 months In-NetworkThere is no coinsurance, copayment, or deductible for Medicare-covered preventive Pap and pelvic exams.Out-of-Network 50% coinsurance for each Medicare-covered service.
 Prior Authorization is required.

-Chiropractic services

-We cover only manual manipulation of the spine to correct subluxation (when 1 or more of the bones of your spine move out of position)

-Other services performed by a chiropractor are not covered.

-Deductible applies. \$0 or 20% coinsurance for each Medicare-covered service.
-If you are eligible for full Medicare cost-sharing assistance under Louisiana Medicaid, you pay a \$0 copayment amount.
-You pay these amounts until you reach the out-of-pocket maximum.

-Deductible applies.

-50% coinsurance for each

-Medicare-covered service.

-Prior Authorization is required.

-Colorectal cancer screening

-The following screening tests are covered:

-- Colonoscopy has no minimum or maximum age limitation and is covered once every 120 months (10 years) for patients not at high risk, or 48 months after a previous flexible sigmoidoscopy for patients who are not at high risk for colorectal cancer, and once every 24 months for high risk patients after a previous screening colonoscopy or barium enema. - Flexible sigmoidoscopy for patients 45 years and older.
+Chiropractic services Covered services include: • We cover only manual manipulation of the spine to correct subluxation (when 1 or more of the bones of your spine move out of position) Other services performed by a chiropractor are not covered.
+In-NetworkDeductible applies.\$0 or 20% coinsurance for eachMedicare-covered service.If you are eligible for fullMedicare cost-sharing assistanceunder Louisiana Medicaid, youpay a \$0 copayment amount.You pay these amounts until youreach the out-of-pocketmaximum.Prior Authorization is required.Out-of-NetworkDeductible applies.50% coinsurance for eachMedicare-covered service.Prior Authorization is required.
+Colorectal cancer screening The following screening tests are covered: Colonoscopy has no minimum or maximum age limitation and is covered once every 120 months (10 years) for patients not at high risk, or 48 months after a previous flexible sigmoidoscopy for patients who are not at high risk for colorectal cancer, and once every 24 months for high risk patients after a previous screening colonoscopy or barium enema.
+Flexible sigmoidoscopy for patients 45 years and older.
 Once every 120 months for patients not at high risk after the patient received a screening colonoscopy.
-Once every 48 months for high risk patients from the last flexible sigmoidoscopy or barium enema.

-There is no coinsurance, copayment, or deductible for a Medicare-covered colorectal cancer screening exam, excluding barium enemas, for which coinsurance applies.
-If your doctor finds and removes a polyp or other tissue during the colonoscopy or flexible sigmoidoscopy, the screening exam becomes a diagnostic exam and you pay 15% of the Medicare-approved amount for
+Once every 48 months for high risk patients for barium In-Network There is no coinsurance, copayment, or deductible for a Medicare-covered colorectal cancer screening exam, excluding barium enemas, for which coinsurance applies.
+If your doctor finds and removes a polyp or other tissue during the colonoscopy or flexible sigmoidoscopy, the screening exam becomes a diagnostic exam and you pay 15% of the Medicare-approved amount for our doctors' services unless you